Bithack/grappler/README.md

 Dependencies
 ================

-Grappler needs to go compiler and toolkit.
+Grappler needs the go compiler and toolkit.
 Golang packages are automatically downloaded when the program is built.

-In order the use the tsne reduction, the binary "bh_tsne" needs to be in the path.
-Clone it from https://github.com/lvdmaaten/bhtsne and compile.
+In order the use tsne reduction, the binary "bh_tsne" needs to be in the path.
+Clone it from https://github.com/lvdmaaten/bhtsne and compile it.

 Building and running it
 ================